lcq2/lcq2.github.io/x86_iphone/readme.md

-# x86 find its way into your iPhone
+# x86 finds its way into your iPhone

 ### Introduction
-In one of my several lifes, I'm supposed to be a vulnerability researcher working on baseband exploitation.
+In one of my several lives, I'm supposed to be a vulnerability researcher working on baseband exploitation.
 As every vulnerability researcher knows, being up to date with recent developments is of utmost importance for the success of your job.
 So of course, after Apple announced its new, shiny, big, bigger and biggest line of iPhone smartphones, I downloaded some OTA firmwares from ipsw.me and started to look into the new baseband firmware.

 What I discovered sent a shiver of horror down my spine, the kind of horror that only playing Doom at nighttime, alone in your room, without lights, can produce.
-Stay with me and I'll tell you what I found...
+Bear with me and I'll tell you what I found...

 *NOTE*: this is just some preliminary analysis and I'm not going to describe anything related to baseband rerversing, it's not the scope of this document.